-Bisalloy Steel Group Board Date: 18 January 2023
+Bisalloy Steel Group Board Date: 29 January 2025 Document number: P-BG-010

 1. Aim

 1.1 The Company is committed to transparency and to building an environment in which people feel free to raise legitimate issues relating to the Company's operations.
 The aim of this Policy is to help deter wrongdoing relating to the Company's operations, by encouraging disclosure of wrongdoing and ensuring that anyone who makes a disclosure can do so safely, securely and with confidence that they will be protected and supported.